Just how long does probate take?

 How long does probate take to be granted?

 – When can the estate pass to the beneficiaries?

-that the answer to “how long does probate take” is pretty variable!
+The answer to “how long does probate take” is pretty variable!

 Other things that may affect the time taken for probate are: